jstreifel-33/reading-notes/archive/css-intro.md

 }
 ```

-In CSS, we first define the element that we want to syle (h1 or p, in the example).
+In CSS, we first define the element that we want to style (h1 or p, in the example).
 We then open up curly brackets and state **property and value pairs** in accordance with the style we want to achieve.
 Our example above will style h1 to be colored red and 5 times the standard font size.
 It will also style p to be colored black.

 ## CSS Modules and Specifications

 CSS contains a massive library of properties.
-As a result, the language is broken up into more digestable **modules** that contain related properties.
+As a result, the language is broken up into more digestible **modules** that contain related properties.
 An example of this is the *Backgrounds and Borders* module which contains the `background-color` and `border-color` properties.

 All web standards technologies are contained in large documents called **specifications**.
 These are published and maintained by various standards organizations, such as W3C, WHATWG, ECMA, or Khronos.
 While these are mostly for engineers, it's good to know they exist.
 CSS specifically is developed by the [CSS Working Grounp](https://www.w3.org/Style/CSS/), a group from within the W3C.